pschool-in/curriculum/content/grammar/new-topics/conjunction-1.md

 Tap on the joining words in these sentences. (title)
 ```
 I have a black shirt *and* a blue jeans.
-He likes pasta *but* I like burger.
+He likes pasta *but* I like burgers.
 We play cricket *and* chess at school.
 My dad has a car *but* he likes to drive a motorcycle.
 She studies at noon *and* plays in the evening.